- CJEB Faculty & Staff

 For current PhD students in Columbia Business School or the Department of Economics:

 - The candidate should indicate interest in Japan studies to his/her doctoral advisor and contact CJEB with intended topics of focus for research

 Recipients of CJEB Fellowships (both from recently accepted PhD student and current PhD student pools) will be selected based on merit by the relevant PhD faculty and CJEB faculty.

 Yearly requirements for CJEB Doctoral Fellowship recipients

-The fellowship recipient must ultimately demonstrate Japanese language ability through the 4th year level at Columbia.
+The fellowship recipient must ultimately demonstrate Japanese language ability through the 4th year level at Columbia or attain a level of N2 on the Japanese-Language Proficiency Test.
 He or she will be expected to take 2 language courses per year (and/or summer courses) until 4th year mastery is attained.
 Continued language study until 4th year proficiency is achieved is a prerequisite for each year of funding.